jaronowitz/frankenfit/README.md

 ## Development

-If you're not hacking on the `frankenfit` codebase itself, and just want to build or install it from source, `$ pip build .`, `$ pip sdist .`, `$ pip install .` should all work out of the box without creating any special virtual environment, as long as you're using Python 3.9+ and a recent version of `pip`.
+If you're not hacking on the Frankenfit codebase itself, and just want to build or install it from source, `$ pip build .`, `$ pip sdist .`, `$ pip install .` should all work out of the box without creating any special virtual environment, as long as you're using Python 3.9+ and a recent version of `pip`.